 16. What types of documentation will be requested?
+(Back to question list)

 The type of documentation requested will depend on which measures we are specifically requesting from your office.
 Examples include the following:

 - History and Physicals (to include physical development history, mental development history, anticipatory guidance)

 - Progress notes

 - Lab reports

 - Height, weight, BMI percentile and growth charts

 - OB flow charts (prenatal and postpartum)

 - Immunization and Disease Registries